The Cloisters: Romanesque hall

 The Romanesque hall contains three large church doorways, with the main visitor entrance adjoining the Guilhem Cloister.
 The monumental arched Burgundian doorway is from Moutier-Saint-Jean de Réôme in France and dates to c.
 1150.
 Two animals are carved into the keystones; both rest on their hind legs as if about to attack each other.
 The capitals are lined with carvings of both real and imagined animals and birds, as well as leaves and other fauna.
-The two earlier doorways are from Reugny, Allier, and Poitou in central France.
+The two earlier doorways are from Reugny Chapel, and Poitou in central France.
 The hall contains four large early-13th-century stone sculptures representing the Adoration of the Magi, frescoes of a lion and a wyvern, each from the Monastery of San Pedro de Arlanza in north-central Spain.
 On the left of the room are portraits of kings and angels, also from the monastery at Moutier-Saint-Jean.
 The hall contains three pairs of columns positioned over an entrance with molded archivolts.
-They were taken from the Augustinian church at Reugny.
+They were taken from the Augustinian Reugny Chapel.
 The Reugny site was badly damaged during the French Wars of Religion and again during the French Revolution.
 Most of the structures had been sold to a local man, Piere-Yon Verniere, by 1850, and were acquired by Barnard in 1906.